“One of the greatest Legacies of the Sochi 2014 Games will be the introduction of world class ‘Green’ Building practices to Russia.”

 - Rainwater and greywater used for irrigation, fire protection, circulation cooling, and toilet flushing

 Fluorescent and LED lighting, motion sensors, and lighting zones ensure adequate lighting levels are maintained while reducing electricity use.
-LED’s blow fluorescent bulbs away with their high efficiency, extremely long life, and ability to create cool lighting effects, like on the Bolshoy Ice Dome shown in the photo above.
+LED’s blow fluorescent bulbs away with their high efficiency, extremely long life, and ability to create cool lighting effects, like on the Bolshoy Ice Dome that is shown in the photo above.

 Automated Building System

-Automated building systems monitor, control, and adjust engineering systems including: ventilation, air conditioning, heating, cooling, fire protection, electrical supply, and lighting.
+Automated building systems monitor, control, and adjust engineering systems including ventilation, air conditioning, heating, cooling, fire protection, electrical supply, and lighting.
 This ensures buildings operate efficiently.
 Human operators receive reports and alerts enabling them to resolve issues before they become big problems.

 Commissioning is the process of confirming a completed building operates as planned.
 Changes or mistakes made during construction can alter the way materials, structures, or systems work.
 Problems identified during commissioning are corrected to ensure the building functions efficiently and effectively over its lifetime.
 This is a requirement for BREEAM certification.